Lindsay Sabadosa: Women's March

-In 2016, she joined the Massachusetts Chapter of the Women's March on Washington mere days after the election, organizing contingents travelling to Washington DC and Boston as well as a local march in Northampton.
-In February 2017, she created the Pioneer Valley Women's March (PVWM), which has gone on to organize dozens of community events on a variety of social justice issues with particular focus on involving the community in state-level advocacy.
+In 2016, Sabadosa joined the Massachusetts Chapter of the Women's March on Washington days after the November election, organizing contingents travelling to Washington DC and Boston as well as a local march in Northampton.
+In February 2017, she created the Pioneer Valley Women's March (PVWM), which organized dozens of community events on a variety of social justice issues with particular focus on involving the community in state-level advocacy.
 In January 2018, PVWM held its anniversary march in Northampton with over 5,000 participants, the largest march ever held in the city.
-PVWM is now part of the Pioneer Valley Resist Coalition, a group of over 30 grassroots activist and advocacy organizations that focus on social and environmental justice.
+PVWM later joined the Pioneer Valley Resist Coalition, a group of over 30 grassroots activist and advocacy organizations that focus on social and environmental justice.

+Research

+In 2024, Sabadosa completed her Doctorate in Law and Policy at Northeastern University, writing her doctoral thesis on Abortion and Bias within the Supreme Court.
+As part of her research, she created the Sabadosa Supreme Court Repository.
+The repository includes analysis of all abortion-related cases heard by the Supreme Court from 1965–present, coding them based on seven constitutional issues (due process, privacy, free speech, states' rights, fetal personhood, equal protection, and stare decisis).
+The repository is publicly available.

 Personal life

 Sabadosa lives in Northampton with her daughter.